Jankoetf/Average_of_5_people/README.md

 <img src="5_average/s1.png" alt="Alt Text" width="500" height="412">

-- Also with this assamptions we see that avarage varies throughout time, it goes to location where most people are in the beggining
+- Also with this assumptions we see that avarage varies throughout time, it goes to location where most people have to change relatively fast in the beggining.

 <img src="5_average/s2.png" alt="Alt Text" width="500" height="412">